 Atari Logo

 Atari Emblem

-The original lettering was designed by the same designer who came up with the Atari symbol.
+The original lettering was designed by the same designer who created the Atari symbol.
 He made the corners of the letters partially rounded and depicted the capital “R” with a single curved line.
 In the late 1990s, the SF Atarian System font was created based on the wordmark.
 Its publisher is ShyFoundry.
-The traditional logo color is red.
-It is usually combined with white.
+The traditional logo color is red, usually combined with white.
 The modern version uses the bright and rich shade # E5141E.

+Atari Logo